 Bait fishing is preferred by the majority but there is no doubt lure fishing is increasingly popular.
 If one looks at why bait is still the ‘go to’ for most, it probably comes down to just one thing.
 Taste.

 With lure fishing, you’re appealing to a sense of sight rather than taste.

 Some lures can give off scent while others may have some form of rattle to appeal to a fish’s lateral line.
 Some anglers would argue a lure has better movement than a dead bait, enticing a hungry Snapper to have a crack at it.

 The Snapper Snack is an example of a rig you can use with or without bait to hook up on some big fish.

 A bait fisherman from a boat may typically start by using 10kg mono line on their reel.
 Some 60lb trace adds extra protection at the ‘sharp’ end.
-With this sort of set up, you will be able to stop most snapper you come across with relative ease, particularly Auckland Harbour fish.
-You may even stop bigger unexpected quarry such as a legal kingfish.
-This is a nice starting point for your snapper fishing, particularly if operating in water up to 30 metres deep.
+With this sort of set up, you will be able to stop most Snapper you come across with relative ease, particularly Auckland Harbour fish.
+You may even stop bigger unexpected quarry such as a legal Lingfish.
+This is a nice starting point for your Snapper fishing, particularly if operating in water up to 30 metres deep.
 If you fish deeper most of the time, you are clearly an angler who either lives in an area where deep water is in close, or if you are from say Auckland, you are an angler who prefers the wide open spaces of what is affectionately known as the outer Gulf.
 In deeper water, braided lines are preferred for their zero stretch characteristics which allow you to feel the bites much easier.